 As I was planning to bake on Saturday, at 1.00pm on Friday, I took the container out of the fridge, gave it a stir, and then scooped ½ cup of starter into a large bowl.

-Into the bowl, I stirred in ¼ cup each of flour and water.
+Into the bowl, I stirred in ¼ cup each of bakers flour and filtered water.
 It was then covered with clingfilm and left on the bench.

-At 5.00pm, I gave the starter on the bench another ¼ cup flour/water feed.
+At 5.00pm, I gave the starter on the bench another ¼ cup bakers flour / filtered water feed.

-At 10.00pm, I gave her a final feed of ½ cup each of flour and water (the little extra just to get her through the night)…
+At 10.00pm, I gave her a final feed of ½ cup each of bakers flour and filtered water (the little extra just to get her through the night)…

 . . . . .